umr4nlp/umr-guidelines/guidelines.md

 ##### Part 4-3-1-1-1.
 Non-future events

-For non-future (non-deontic) events, the `modstr` values correspond to the author’s level of certainty towards the occurrence of the event in the real world.
+For non-future (non-deontic) events, the `modal-strength` values correspond to the author’s level of certainty towards the occurrence of the event in the real world.
 Events presented as fact are annotated with
-`FullAff`, while events for which the author categorically denies their occurrence are annotated `FullNeg`.
-When the author doesn’t present the event as fact, but has a higher level of certainty towards the event either being true or not true, this is annotated as `PrtAff` or, when the polarity is negative, `PrtNeg`.
-When the author doesn’t lean either direction towards the event being true in the real world or not, the event is annotated as `NeutAff` or
+`full-affirmative`, while events for which the author categorically denies their occurrence are annotated `full-negative`.
+When the author doesn’t present the event as fact, but has a higher level of certainty towards the event either being true or not true, this is annotated as `partial-affirmative` or, when the polarity is negative, `partial-negative`.
+When the author doesn’t lean either direction towards the event being true in the real world or not, the event is annotated as `neutral-affirmative` or
-`NeutNeg`, depending on the polarity of the linguistic expression.
+`neutral-negative`, depending on the polarity of the linguistic expression.
 These strength values are exemplified in
 <a href="#4-3-1-1-1 (1)">(1)</a>.